 It grows very well in dry, shaded areas where other plants struggle.
 It is regarded as frost tender but where grown under trees, it should survive in most Sydney gardens over winter.
 It can be grown as an indoor plant.
 It has no pests or disease problems.
 Opinions varied as to whether this plant belongs to the Anthericaceae or Liliaceae family but it is currently classified as part of the family Asparagaceae.
 A cultivar called 'Bonnie' (pictured above) has attractively curling leaves and makes an interesting indoor plant.

-I grow a cultivar of it known as 'Ocean' (ht 30-40 cm), as a weed-suppressing groundcover along a shaded path beneath a large shrub of Hydrangea aspera Villosa Group.
-The cultivar 'Ocean' has large, upright foliage with crisp white stripes, which lighten up dark, shaded spots.
+I grow another cultivar of it known as 'Ocean' (ht 30-40 cm), as a weed-suppressing groundcover along a shaded path beneath a large shrub of Hydrangea aspera Villosa Group.
+'Ocean' has large, upright foliage with crisp white stripes, which lighten up dark, shaded spots.
 I have used its many pups to fill in an extremely dry and shaded strip alongside another path, where nothing else would grow.
-It is not a plant to use in an area where you have special specimens you do not want to be swamped - but in a difficult garden spot it provides a useful solution.
+It is not a plant to use in an area where you have special specimens you do not want to be swamped, as it is a vigorous plant - but in a difficult garden spot it provides a very useful solution.
 I particularly like to see it as a groundcover beneath white-flowered plants, to echo the spider plant's stripes.